cryptoshepherd/bitcoin-node/README.md

 $ wget https://github.com/cryptoadvance/specter-desktop/releases/download/v1.7.0/SHA256SUMS
 ```

-> Note: we do not trust, so we verify
+> we do not trust, so we verify

 ```
 $ sha256sum --check SHA256SUMS-pip